akb825/DeepSea/modules/Scene/SceneLighting/README.md

 	* `ambientIntensity`: the intensity of the ambient light, which multiplies the color.
 Defaults to 0.
 	* `mainLight`: the name of the main light.
 If omitted no light will be considered the main light.
 	* `srgb`: true to treat all color values as sRGB values to be converted to linear space.
 Defaults to `false`.
-* `"LightShadows"`
+* `"ShadowManager"`
+	* `shadows`: array of objects for the shadows the shadow manager will manage.
+Each element is expected to have the following members:
+		* `name`: name of the shadows.
 		* `lightSet`: name of the light set to query the light from.
 		* `lightType`: type of the light to shadow.
 See `dsSceneLightType` enum for values, removing the type prefix.
 		* `light`: name of the light to shadow.
 May be unset to disable initially until set at runtime.
 		* `transformGroupDesc`: name of the shader variable group description for the transform group.
+		* `transformGroupName`: name of the transform group to set as view global data.
+This may be omitted if not used as global data on a view.
 		* `maxCascades`: the maximum number of cascades for cascaded directional light shadows.
 Defaults to 4.
 		* `maxFirstSplitDistance`: maximum distance for the first split for cascaded shadows.
 Defaults to 100.
 		* `cascadeExpFactor`: exponential factor for cascaded shadows in the range \[0, 1\], where 0 uses linear distances between the splits and 1 is fully exponential.
 Defaults to 0.5.
 		* `fadeStartDistance`: the distance to start fading out shadows.
 Defaults to 1000000, which is a large distance less likely to break GPUs that use limited precision floats.
 		* `maxDistance`: the maximum distance to display shadows.
 Defaults to 1000000, which is a large distance less likely to break GPUs that use limited precision floats.

 ## Global Data